Watson-Personal-Assistant/developer/_content/ifttt/configure_wa_ifttt_service.md

 4. Enter values for the following parameters to configure authentication:
   - Client ID:  Client ID provided by your OAuth2 provider.
   - Client secret: Client secret provided by your OAuth2 provider.
-  - Authorization URL: `{{WA-IFTTT-Service url}}/oauth2/authorize?scope={{scope}}`.
+  - Authorization URL: `paste-your-WA-IFTTT-Service-URL-here/oauth2/authorize?scope=paste-score-here`.
 A user is redirected to this URL to authenticate (the service redirects this call to your OAuth2 provider).
-  - Token URL:  `{{WA-IFTTT-Service url}}/oauth2/token`.
+  - Token URL:  `paste-your-WA-IFTTT-Service-URL-here/oauth2/token`.
 A user authorization code is exchanged for an access token at this URL (the service redirects this call to your OAuth2 provider).
-  - Redirect URL: That is the URL that the user is redirected back to after the request is authorized.
-Enter: `https://ifttt.com/channel/{{service_id}}/authorize` where `service_id` is the service_id you set in the service configuration.
+  - Redirect URL: The URL that the user is redirected back to after the request is authorized.
+Enter: `https://ifttt.com/channel/paste-your-service-id-here/authorize` where `service ID` is the service ID you set in the service configuration.
 Make sure that this url is authorized as a redirect uri in the settings of your OAuth2 provider.
 For more information, see the authenticaiton flow topic in the `IFTTT platform documentation`.